maatouk/sampling_large_hyperplane_tMVN/README.md

 # sampling large hyperplane truncated MVN distrbution using Karhunen-Loève expansion (KLE) and Matheron's update rule (MUR)
-This repository contains R codes for sampling high-dimensional hyperplane truncated multivariate normal distribution using Karhunen-Loève expansion (KLE) and Matheron update rule (MUR)
+This repository includes R code for sampling from a high-dimensional hyperplane-truncated multivariate normal distribution using the Karhunen-Loève expansion (KLE) and Matheron's update rule (MUR).
+Additionally, it provides the "LS.KLE" function for generating a very large Gaussian vector extracted from a stationary Gaussian process.

 # References
 Maatouk, H. and Rullière, D. and Bay, X. (2023).
 "Sampling large hyperplane‐truncated multivariate normal distributions", To appear in Computational Statistics. [doi](https://link.springer.com/article/10.1007/s00180-023-01416-7)